airKing05/Redux-Ecommerce/client/README.md

  ## Some Ui feature
- - To enhance the look of this web page Amazon Grate Indian Fastival sale images added.
+ - To enhance the look of this web page Amazon Grate Indian Festival sale images added.

 ## Screenshots